realworldocaml/book/book/files-modules-and-programs/README.md

 While this works well enough for a one-file project, more complicated projects require a tool to orchestrate the build.
 One good tool for this task is `dune`.
-To invoke `dune`, you need to have two files: a `dune-project` file for the overall project,q and a `dune` file that configures the particular directory.
+To invoke `dune`, you need to have two files: a `dune-project` file for the overall project, and a `dune` file that configures the particular directory.
 This is a single-directory project, so we'll just have one of each, but more realistic projects will have one `dune-project` and many `dune` files. [dune]{.idx}
 [dune-project]{.idx}

-The `dune-project` file can contain a lot of project-level metadata, but at it's simplest, it can just specify the version of the `dune` configuration-language in use.
+At its simplest, the `dune-project` just specifies the version of the `dune` configuration-language in use.

 ```scheme file=examples/correct/freq-dune/dune-project
 (lang dune 3.0)